Period Spaces for Hodge Structures in Equal Characteristic: Background from Rigid Analytic and Berkovich Geometry

-In this whole appendix let again $R\supset\BF_q\dbl\zeta\dbr$ be a valuation ring of Krull dimension one which is complete and separated with respect to the $\zeta$-adic topology.
+In this whole appendix let again $R\supset\BF_q\dbl\zeta\dbr$ be a rank-$1$ valuation ring which is complete and separated with respect to the $\zeta$-adic topology.
 We do not assume that $R$ is noetherian.
 Let $L$ be the fraction field and $\Fm_R$ be the maximal ideal of $R$.

-\section{A.1\quad Rigid Analytic Spaces and Formal Schemes}
+\subsection{A.1\quad Rigid Analytic Spaces and Formal Schemes}

 We do not intend to give an introduction to rigid analytic geometry here.
 We only want to explain the terminology used in this article and to direct the reader to further literature.

 The $L$-algebra